jennykcw/compensation-insights-dashboard/README.md

 - Median Income Trends by Percentile (p20, p50)
 - Income Comparison by Industry and Occupation (2024)
 - Multi-year Income Trend Lines (1996 - 2024)
+- Key Insights Summary on Income Patterns by Occupation & Industry (2001-2034)
 - All charts exported to `viz_output/` as PDF files

 ## 📁 Repository Structure